Skip to main content

 “Look at many of the officials I met from the Home Office, for example, they had come from refugee charities, they wanted to look after refugees and asylum seekers.”

-She has claimed that misuse of the Equality Act has led to divisions between communities and led to different treatment of different "factions" of society.
+Badenoch has said that misuse of the Equality Act has led to divisions between communities and led to different treatment of different "factions" of society.

 She also leant into the "two-tier policing" conspiracy theory popular with the far right, which claims that the police show greater leniency towards protests by leftists and ethnic minorities and was criticised for suggesting a lack of "integration" had in part sparked off far-right riots in August.

-In an interview in September she blamed "recent immigrants" for the stoking of anti-Israel attitudes in the UK - while adding that that she didn't believe that all cultures were "equally valid".
+In an interview in September, she blamed "recent immigrants" for the stoking of anti-Israel attitudes in the UK - while adding that she didn't believe that all cultures were "equally valid".

 She warned in an article in the Telegraph that immigrants did not “automatically abandon [their] ancestral ethnic hostilities at the border” as “their feet may be in the UK, but their heads and hearts are still back in their country of origin."